infphyny/ch32v307_GPIO_Toggle/README.md

 ## Remark

 * ARCH in the makefile is set to rv32imafc.
 ABI is set to ilp32f.
-May need modification
+May need modification.
+After analysing the 8 uarts demo application, CH32V307 add a custom instruction sets: xw and arch is rv32imacxw.
+I didn't found any documentation yet for this instructions.
+Instructions are defined in the file riscv-op. in binutils.

 * Compile optimization is set to -Os.